prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

     the higher level abstractions in rust without worrying about hidden cost that might be introduced by compiler.
 * A well aged compiler and language design.
-  * Rust design includes some of the latest advancements in type system along with memory safety built into the language.
+  * Rust design include some of the latest, but mature, type system along with memory safety built into the language.
 And inspite of being a very young language its performance is comparable to `C++`, if not with `C`.